aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/components/bindable-properties/bindable-coercion.md

 {% endtab %}
 {% endtabs %}

-Without any setter for the `@bindable` num we might end up the string `'42'` as the value for `num` in `MyEl`.
+Without any setter for the `@bindable` num we might end up with the string `'42'` as the value for `num` in `MyEl`.
 You can write a setter to coerce the value.

 However, it is bit annoying to write a setter for every `@bindable`s.
-To address this issue Aurelia2 supports type coercion out of the box.
+To address this issue, Aurelia2 supports type coercion.
-Which means that thanks to the type-coercion you might never end up with values of unexpected types for the `@bindable`s.
+This means that because of the type-coercion you will never end up with values of unexpected types for the `@bindable`s.

-## How to leverage the type-coercion?
+## How to use the type-coercion?

+Depending on whether you are using TypeScript or JavaScript for your app, there can be several ways to use type-coercion.

 ### For TypeScript development